 Carolan Norris was the assistant field hockey coach at Brown University when Hall of Fame Triathlete Siri Lindley, and Quinebaug Valley Director of Advancement Monique Wolanin were students in the late 1980s.
-Foundation's mission...to raise funds so that all residents of Northeastern Connecticut are providattend QVCC regardless of income and to support educational excellence, technological advanceed the opportunity to ment, and professional development at the College and to serve as the Regional Advisory Council to the College.
-Dauphinais visits Westview
+Foundation's mission...to raise funds so that all residents of Northeastern Connecticut are provided the opportunity to ment, and professionattend QVCC regardless of income and to support educational excellence, technological advanceal development at the College and to serve as the Regional Advisory Council to the College.
+Courtesy Dauphinais visits Westview